 - 1. Stop the engine and remove the key from the panel. - 2.
-Move the tensionner clockwise using a wrench and slip out the belt from the alternator pulley. - 3.
+Move the tensionner mechanism using a wrench and slip out the belt from the alternator pulley.
+Remove it completely. - 3.
 Install the new belt.
 Check that the belt seats nicely between the flanges of all the pulleys. - 4.
-Make sure that the indicator mark of the tensionner is within the range A as shown on the above picture.
+Check the tension after few hours of operation.